 We’ve formerly written about pruning trees as it’s a crucial part of tree maintenance.
 It’s something you can do yourself if you know exactly what you are doing, otherwise you can constantly hire an expert.
 The main points to watch out for are:.

 - Crossing branches: get rid of the smaller branch so the stronger one can grow without being harmed.

 - Broken and dead branches: a tidy cut will help the tree recover.

 Low branches: remove branches that are low and are prone to damage (i.e. by an effect).
 You can also get rid of low branches for aesthetic purposes.

 Keep soil healthy.

-There are 2 ways you can make certain that the soil around your tree is abundant in nutrients.
+There are two methods you can make certain that the soil around your tree is rich in nutrients.

-Use mulch.
-Spread out a layer of mulch around your tree, about 2 to 4 inches thick.
+- Use mulch.
+Spread a layer of mulch around your tree, about 2 to 4 inches thick.
 The mulch does not have to touch the trunk.

 - Plant turf or some type of ground cover.
 Dead plant product will decay in the ground and improve the soil.
 Ensure your plants can grow in the shade and that their roots don’t compete with the tree.